crypticCaroline/ms1-plantfactory/README.md

 I used [IE NetREnderer](https://netrenderer.com/index.php) to test the older versions.

 ### OS Compatibility
-Tested on iOS , Android 10 and Windows 10.
+Tested on iOS , Android 10 and Windows 10. - Asked a friend with an IPhone that it was working.
-Tested for responsivness on Chrome DevTools.
+Tested for responsivness using Chrome DevTools.

 ### Performance Testing
-Tested on Developer Tools Lighthouse.
-This is the first time running through Lighthouse
+Tested on the Developer Tools Lighthouse.
+This was the first time running through Lighthouse

 ![Lighthouse results](README-files/lighthouse-before.png)